 The purpose of the UCCJEA is to set up a way to prevent jurisdictional child custody fights.
 To this end, the uniform law narrowed the focus to one issue: home state jurisdiction.
 The state with home state jurisdiction determines custody issues.
 However, Arizona statutes contain two separate and inconsistent ways of determining home state jurisdiction.

-One defines home state as the state where a child lived for six consecutive months immediately before the custody action.
-The other also requires that a child live in the state for six months.
+One defines the home state as the state where a child lived for six consecutive months immediately before the custody action.
+The other also requires that a child lives in the state for six months.
 However, the six months need not be immediately before the custody action.
-The six month period must be complete within the six months before the custody action.
+The six month period must be completed within the six months before the custody action.

 Mrs. Welch-Doden argues that the former applies.
 The child left Oklahoma four months before she filed for custody.
 That means Oklahoma cannot be the home state.
 Husband argued for the second interpretation.
 The child lived in Oklahoma for a six month period.
 That period was completed four months before the custody action was filed.

 The Court of Appeals found husband’s position more persuasive.
 The primary intent of the uniform law is more certainty in resolving the jurisdictional conflict.
 Therefore, the conflict should be resolved to strengthen the certainty of home state jurisdiction.

 The Court found it clear that Mr. Welch-Doden’s interpretation, not Mrs. Welch-Doden’s, was consistent with this purpose.
 The expanded definition of home state acts to enlarge the more limited definition of the home state.

 The Court resolved the statutory conflict in favor of the broader definition.
 Home state jurisdiction does not require that the child live there six consecutive months immediately before the filing.
 Instead, the applicable time period to determine “home state” is “within six months before the commencement of the proceeding”.